 Just seeing the font of Disney’s logo would immediately make one think of Mickey Mouse, Disney princesses, and the whole gang.
 The logo reflects fun, fantasy, and excitement.
 After all, many audiences of today grew up watching Disney films and Disney channel programs.
 In that way, the logo has grown to be a relatable symbol of childhood and nostalgia.

-The double Cs stand for and were designed by Coco Chanel but did you know that it has a much deeper meaning than that?
+The double Cs stand for and were designed by Coco Chanel.
+But did you know that it has a much deeper meaning than that?
 According to sources, the design reportedly originated from the orphanage where the company founder grew up.
 The window designs allegedly look like the logo we know today.

 What Makes a Bad Logo

 Know that we know what makes a good logo, it’s time we know what creating a bad logo entails.
-Here are a few examples of bad emblems out there that teaches us the lesson of what NOT to do.
+Here are a few examples of bad emblems out there that teach us the lesson of what NOT to do.

 Girl on the Computer

 This logo was designed for the 2012 London Olympics.
 Though the color choice is catchy, the logo looks like a girl working on a computer.
 In the same vein, the logo fails to express a meaning unique to the event it’s representing.
-This only goes to show that even a detailed design can’t do much good if it doesn’t express the meaning clear enough.
+This only goes to show that even a detailed design can’t do much good if it doesn’t express the meaning clearly enough.

 Open to Interpretation